Desert Crown heads 17-strong field at Epsom

 "He's meticulous about his training all the way along and he is not afraid to try things with the horse and experiment with what they like, and doesn't give up on them.
 He's very special."

-Frankie Dettori, crowned champion at Epsom in 2007 and 2015 and who competes in Friday's Oaks on favourite Emily Upjohn, will ride Piz Badile for O'Brien's 23-year-old trainer son, Donnacha.
+Frankie Dettori, crowned champion at Epsom in 2007 and 2015 and second in Friday's Oaks on favourite Emily Upjohn, will ride Piz Badile for O'Brien's 23-year-old trainer son, Donnacha.

 Nations Pride is last year's winning handler Charlie Appleby's best chance at securing his third victory in five years, having been supplemented into the race at a cost of £75,000.